the-one-and-only-atharva/TaskManager/README.md

-# TaskManager - Orbital Task Management System
+# TaskManager: Orbital Task Management System

-A revolutionary task management application that transforms productivity through space-themed orbital interfaces and immersive 3D visualizations.
+A vibe coded task management application that transforms productivity through space-themed orbital interfaces.

+Disclaimer: I just wanted to see for myself whether AI assisted progamming really works.
+You will find lots of bugs and issues, and frankly, some extremely stupid code.
+I will create another app like this one, but try to minimize my use of AI.
+Hopefully, that version is better written and more delightful to use.

-## 🌟 What Makes This Special?
+## What Makes This Special?

-TaskManager isn't just another todo app - it's an **interactive space adventure** for your productivity.
+TaskManager isn't just another todo app, it's an **interactive space adventure** for your productivity.
 Navigate through tasks as if you're exploring a solar system, with each task represented as a celestial body orbiting around your goals.

-## 🚀 Key Features
+## Key Features

 - **🌌 Orbital Task Visualization**: Tasks orbit around central themes like planets around a sun
 - **🎯 Interactive 3D Canvas**: Drag, zoom, and pan through your task universe
 - **⚡ Priority System**: Visual priority indicators with space-themed icons (meteor, asteroid, planet)
 - **🔄 Status Tracking**: Monitor task progress through different orbital states
 - **🎨 Beautiful UI**: Modern, responsive design built with Tailwind CSS
-- **📱 Mobile Friendly**: Works seamlessly across all devices
 - **🎭 Smooth Animations**: Framer Motion powered interactions for delightful UX

-## 🛠️ Technology Stack
+## Technology Stack

 - **Frontend**: React 19 + Vite for lightning-fast development
 - **Styling**: Tailwind CSS for beautiful, responsive design
-- **3D Graphics**: Three.js + React Three Fiber for immersive experiences
-- **Canvas**: Konva.js for high-performance 2D graphics
 - **Animations**: Framer Motion for smooth, engaging interactions
 - **Drag & Drop**: @dnd-kit for intuitive task management
-- **State Management**: Custom React hooks for clean, maintainable code

-## 📱 Screenshots & Demo
+## Screenshots & Demo

-*Coming soon - interactive demo and screenshots will be added here*
+*Coming soon, interactive demo and screenshots will be added here*

 ## 🚀 Quick Start